-(5) they may use the extra materials from the bag.
+(5) they are now permitted to use the extra materials from the bag.

 But wait… there’s more!

-The customer needs these towers quickly so the deadline has been moved up.
+The customer needs these towers quickly so we’ve moved up the deadline.
 As a result, they only have two minutes left to complete their tower.
 I set the timer and let them go.

 Over the next couple of weeks, I engage my students in new building challenges using straws, craft sticks, Balsa Wood Bridge Kits, K’nex Bridge Building Kits, and even WindTubes.
 Each new engineering task offers students the opportunity to use their creativity, overcome new challenges, apply new learning, and refine their engineering skills.

 Cathy Byrne is an elementary school STEM coach at the STEM Magnet School in Greenwich, Connecticut.
-She has taught grades 1 – 5 for 26 years and now works with teachers to support their implementation of inquiry and STEM lessons.
+She has taught grades 1 – 5 for 26 years.
+Cathy now works with teachers to support their implementation of inquiry and STEM lessons.
 She also teaches STEM classes to grades 3-5, after-school K-5 STEM classes, and is currently helping to create a Tinkering Studio for her school community.